-N: number of individuals, Ho and He: observed and expected heterozygosity, FIS: inbreeding coefficient, *** P-value < 0.0001, AR and AP: allelic richness and private allelic richness, respectively, corrected by the rarefaction method, estimated for a sample size of 28; Sp = spatial parameter; the number of individuals from different geographic locations is too low in the American population to compute the Sp parameter.
+N: number of individuals, Ho and He: observed and expected heterozygosity, FIS: inbreeding coefficient, *** P-value < 0.0001, AR and AP: allelic richness and private allelic richness, respectively, corrected by the rarefaction method, estimated for a sample size of 28; Sp = spatial parameter; the number of individuals from different geographic locations is too low in the North American population to compute the Sp parameter.
 Distribution of haplotypes and molecular diversity based on the sequence markers CO1, CytB and TrpB from 67 individuals from different populations based on the genetic structure inferred with STRUCTURE.
-Nseq = Number of sequences; NH: number of haplotypes; HD: haplotype diversity; S= number of polymorphic sites; π = Nei’s nucleotide diversity index; θ = Watterson’s diversity index θ; n.s. = not significant.
+Nseq = Number of sequences; NH: number of haplotypes; HD: haplotype diversity; S= number of polymorphic sites; π = Nei’s nucleotide diversity index; θ = Watterson’s diversity index θ; * = significant value.

 Conflict of interest

 The authors of this preprint declare that they have no financial conflict of interest with the content of this article.
 Tatiana Giraud is a member of the managing board of PCI Evolutionary Biology.
-Tatiana Giraud, Amandine Cornille, Jousselin, and Jean-Christophe Simon are PCI Evolutionary Ecology Biology recommenders.
+Tatiana Giraud, Amandine Cornille, Emmanuelle Jousselin, and Jean-Christophe Simon are PCI Evolutionary Ecology Biology recommenders.

 Script and data availability